Fantasy-Studio/Paint-by-Example/README.md

 ## License
 The codes and the pretrained model in this repository are under the CreativeML OpenRAIL M license as specified by the LICENSE file.

+The test benchmark, COCOEE, belongs to the COCO Consortium and are licensed under a Creative Commons Attribution 4.0 License.